Progether/JAdventure/src/documentation/development/use-case/use-case-00-create-new-game.md

 ## Main Success Scenario

-1. launch the application, show a menu, with the option <start new game>
+1. launch the application, show a menu, with the option _start new game_
-1. choose <start new game>
+1. choose _start new game_
 1. show a menu with the characters to choose from
 1. choose one of the possible characters
 1. create new game world
 1. ask user his / her name
-1. show welcome text, using the <player name>
+1. show welcome text, using the _player name_

 **REMARK**

-The <player-name> is also used for saving the game.
+The _player name_ is also used for saving the game.